 - Students will need to provide their own transportation to assigned clinical sites.

-To remain in the C.A.S. program and to be eligible to take the National Registry of EMT's Paramedic examination, a "C" or higher must be maintained in each EMMS course and a favorable recommendation from the program faculty and medical director is required.
+To remain in the EMS program and to be eligible to take the National Registry of EMT’s Paramedic examination, a “C” must be maintained in each EMMS course and a favorable recommendation from the program faculty and medical director is required.
 Failure to meet any of these requirements will result in dismissal from the program.
 Readmission is on the basis of reapplication and reacceptance.

-According to West Virginia Division of Health Legislative Rules 64 CRS 48-9 and 48-10, anyone wishing to receive certification from the West Virginia Office of Emergency Medical Services must meet and maintain the qualifications contained in this legislation.
+According to West Virginia Division of Health Legislative Rules 64 CSR 48-9 and 48-10, anyone wishing to receive certification from the West Virginia Office of Emergency Medical Services must meet and maintain the qualifications contained in this legislation.
 Certification will be denied or revoked to anyone not being able to meet these requirements.
-Contact the WV Office of Emergency Medical Services at (304) 558-3956 or http://www.wvoems.org to obtain a copy of these requirements.
+Contact the West Virginia Office of Emergency Medical Services at (304) 558-3956 or http://www.wvoems.org to obtain a copy of these requirements.

 Student Learning Outcomes

-Upon successful completion of the C.A.S. in Emergency Medical Services, graduates will be able to do the following:
+Upon successful completion of the A.A.S. in EMS, graduates will be able to do the following:

 - Be advocates for patients

-- Understand the roles and responsibilities of a Paramedic within an EMS systems
+- Understand the roles and responsibilities of a Paramedic within an EMS system

-- Apply the basic concepts of development, pathophysiology and pharmacology in assessment and management of emergency patients
+- Apply the basic concepts of development, pathophysiology and pharmacology to assessment and management of emergency patients

 - Properly administer medications